 We’ve written in the past how policy changes at Freddie Mac and Fannie Mae have made conventional home loans more competitive with FHA loans, especially when it comes to down payments.
+In this article, we’ll explain why conventional loans may be a more popular option among homebuyers in Washington and across the nation.

-FHA Loan Share Decreased in 2018
+Conventional Vs FHA Loan Share

-Among other things, this suggests that more and more home buyers in Washington and elsewhere in the country are turning to conventional loans when buying a home.
+More home buyers in Washington and elsewhere in the country are turning to conventional loans when buying a home.
 And that’s not surprising when you consider how the minimum down payment for conventional mortgages has dropped in recent years.

 We’ll get back to the down payment trends in a moment.
 But first, a quick “lingo” lesson: